-Jump right in to get more information.
+Let’s jump right in to get more information.

 Table of Contents

-- 1 Mobile commerce in eCommerce: Overview
+- Mobile commerce advantages

-- 3 Mobile commerce advantages
+- Mobile commerce disadvantages

 The internet’s emergence in the 1990s made a change in traditional commerce, which was followed a few years later by the development of eCommerce.
 This groundbreaking method of doing business allowed retailers to not only sell things in their stores but also to reach a larger audience, both locally and globally.
 Additionally, this kind of business also offered a wider range of products.

-eCommerce is applied for selling and buying digital products, memberships, or services that are transacted over the internet.
+eCommerce is applied for selling and buying digital products, memberships, or services that are transacted over the Internet.

-Mobile commerce (also known as m-commerce) is a business model that enables companies and individuals to deliver goods and services directly to buyers through non-handheld devices such as mobile phones, smartphones, or tablets.
+Mobile commerce (also known as mCommerce) is a business model that enables companies and individuals to deliver goods and services directly to buyers through non-handheld devices such as mobile phones, smartphones, or tablets.

-Generally speaking, mobile commerce is a natural progression of ecommerce.
+Generally speaking, mobile commerce is a natural progression of eCommerce.